Last updated on September 22nd, 2021 at 08:55 pm

 Mykonos is an island in the Cyclades group in the Aegean Sea.
 It’s popularly known for its summer party atmosphere.
 Beaches such as Paradise and Super Paradise have bars that blare thumping music.
 Massive dance clubs attract world-renowned DJs and typically stay open well past dawn.
 Iconic landmarks include a row of 16th-century windmills, which sit on a hill above Mykonos town.

 We will tell you in this post all our most instagrammable places in Mykonos.
 Since beaches, hotels to the beautiful hometown.
-For more information about Mykonos read our full travel guide!
+For more information about Mykonos read our full travel guide and where to stay in Mykonos!

 How to go to Mykonos?